ltskinner/machine-learning/books/graph_representation_learning/CHAPTER_2.md

 - one popular way to approx graph isomorphism is to check whether or not two graphs have the same label set after K rounds of WL
   - this approach is known to solve the isomorphism problem for a broad set of graphs

+WL is discrete (labels, hashes); not differentiable; not good for continuous attributes, dynamics graphs, learning end-to-end representations | If two nodes end up with the same value, WL failed to distingush them.
+They are considered to have identical structural equivalence (under 1-WL) (aka, a hash collision).
+In the Florentine example, they all have different WL values so they are all structurally distinct.
+In Karate club, there are several with the same label 6, so they are 1-WL-equivalent - think `structural symmetry`.

 #### Graphlets and path-based methods

 Count the occurrence of different, small subgraph structures `graphlets`